Kink or fetish are thrown about for just about anything these days.

 A fetish, however, is a bit different.

+A fetish is a persistent and intense sexual focus on a particular object, body part, or activity that is essential for arousal.
+In many cases, a person requires the presence of the fetish object or stimulus to achieve sexual satisfaction.
 Fetish refers to a specific, and often intense, focus with a particular body part or activity.
 They can be deeply ingrained into your sexual identity and, usually, are necessary for sexual arousal or satisfaction.
 Typically they also fall outside of the cultural norm for sexual activity, but not always.

 Examples of fetishes:

-- Foot fetish
+-

-- Leather fetish
+-

-- Latex or rubber fetish
+Latex or rubber fetish (inanimate object)

 While kinks are about adding a bit of spice to the routine and exploration, a fetish can often be a deal-breaker as to whether you can reach sexual satisfaction.
 They can be hyper specific and unwavering, but that’s what also makes them unique and personal.
 So exploring a fetish with a trusted partner can be an intense and gratifying experience.